lvgl/lvgl/docs/widgets/textarea.rst

    ``bg_color`` style properties can be used. ``bg_color`` should be set directly on the label of the text area.
 -  :cpp:enumerator:`LV_PART_CURSOR` Marks the position where the characters are inserted.
-The cursor’s area is always the bounding box of the current character.
-A block cursor can be created by adding a background color and background opacity to :cpp:enumerator:`LV_PART_CURSOR`\ ’s style.
+The cursor's area is always the bounding box of the current character.
+A block cursor can be created by adding a background color and background opacity to :cpp:enumerator:`LV_PART_CURSOR`\ 's style.
 The create line cursor leave the cursor transparent and set a left border.
-The ``anim_time`` style property sets the cursor’s blink time.
+The ``anim_time`` style property sets the cursor's blink time.
 -  :cpp:enumerator:`LV_PART_TEXTAREA_PLACEHOLDER` Unique to Text Area, allows styling the placeholder text.